jameshughes89/cs102/src/site/topic6.rst

 * Should we expect to get nothing back when requesting the top?
 * Perhaps it's more reasonable that the request was invalid in the first place

-* Imagine having two apples and asking the two apple for the third apple
+* Imagine having two apples and asking the two apples for the third apple
 * The natural response the apples would have is "...wut?"
     * An exception